Keyfactor/hp-ilo-orchestrator/README.md

 ### Certificate Store Type Custom Fields
-- Inventory All\
+- InventoryAll\
 Allows for inventory of factory-installed certificates as listed above.

 - IgnoreValidation\
 WARNING: Only enable if testing.
 Used to disable certificate validation checks at the API endpoint.

--HTTPS Cert Wait Time\
+- HTTPS Cert Wait Time\
 The HPiLO API requires the user to wait while the HTTPS Cert CSR is generated.
 HP suggests a time of 60 seconds, as is the default setting, but it can be adjusted.